Balmoral Hotel: Laurel and Hardy (1932)

 In July 1932 the British-American comedy duo Laurel and Hardy visited the North British Station Hotel as part of their visit to Edinburgh.
 Crowds gathered outside the hotel to catch a glimpse of them; the occasion was captured in one of the earliest videos of the hotel captured on film.

+Great Railway Journeys of the World (1980)

+Michael Palin stays in the North British Hotel in episode 4 of Great Railway Journeys of the World "Confessions of a Trainspotter" on his Edinburgh leg on his journey from London to Kyle of Lochalsh during the 1980 Edinburgh Festival.

 J. K. Rowling and Harry Potter (2007)

 In 2007 J. K. Rowling finished the last book in her Harry Potter series, Harry Potter and the Deathly Hallows, at the Balmoral Hotel.
 Rowling left a signed statement written on a marble bust of Hermes in her room: "JK Rowling finished writing Harry Potter and the Deathly Hallows in this room (552) on 11th Jan 2007."
 The room has since been renamed the "J. K. Rowling Suite", and the bust has been placed in a glass display case to protect it.
 The suite is a pilgrimage site for Harry Potter fans.

 In October 2010, Oprah Winfrey filmed a one-hour episode of Oprah at The Balmoral.
 She interviewed Rowling from room 230, the Scone & Crombie Royal Suite.
 Rowling spoke about finishing Deathly Hallows at the hotel.